-Allows you to make a multiparty call with all or selected members of a T2T Group displaying all the contacts.
-You can also send an alert message to one of your Group Contacts.
+Allows you to make a multiparty call with all or selected members of a ST Group.
+ST Group list allows you to view all the Contacts' name in the group, and you can select one or more contacts to make a ST call.
+You can also send an alert message to one of the contact in your Group.